Is My Phobia of Fat Men Normal?

 In the East well rounded men are still rare, but their numbers there too are on the increase.
 Eastern diets are now changing, westernising, fattening, nontraditional.

-But other than my dad's buddy I don't recall fat men during my childhood, nor too many people with diabetes mellitus either.
+But other than my dad's buddy I does not recall fat men during my childhood, nor too many people with diabetes mellitus either.
 Did anyone have their stomachs stapled back then?
 Or their intestines shortened?
-Dr. Atkins was still practising general medicine and South Beach was a holiday resort in Florida and on the south side of Yaquina Bay, near Newport, Oregon.
+Dr Atkins was still practising general medicine and South Beach was a holiday resort in Florida and on the south side of Yaquina Bay, near Newport, Oregon.

 Earlier today I saw a stranger across the way.
 The top of his trousers were around his waist, just below where I would guess his belly button was located, right where a thin man wears them.
 But his apparel must have been at least size XXXXXXL in order to encompass his girth.
 Suspenders would have been a better bet to hold them up than the belt he wore.